9 Great Puerto Rican Restaurants In NYC

 ¿Qué tal, acho?
 If you're anything like me, you may be wondering why are there so many awesome Puerto Rican restaurants (and people) in New York City.
 So here’s a quick history lesson because knowledge is cool: New York City has the largest population of Puertorriqueños (Nuyoricans or New York Puerto Ricans) in the United States.
 After World War II, during what was known as the Great Migration, a wave of Puerto Ricans looking for better economic opportunities made primarily East Harlem and the Lower East Side their home.
 East Harlem would later be known as Spanish Harlem (or El Barrio) and the Lower East Side/East Village as “Loisaida,” a Nuyorican pronunciation of Lower East Side.

 Spanish Harlem is one of the Puerto Rican epicenters of New York, and La Fonda Boricua has been one of its most recognizable restaurants for the past 25 years.
 Start with the tail-on shrimp mofongo, which comes with plátanos in garlicky salsa de ajo or salsa tomate.
-Their classics like pernil, ensalada de bacalao, and pollo guisado are safe bets, but make sure to try the new chuleta kan kan too, a unique cut of pork first created in Puerto Rico in 1957.
+Their classics like pernil, ensalada de bacalao, and pollo guisado are safe bets, but make sure to try the chuleta kan kan too, a unique cut of pork first created in Puerto Rico in 1957.
 It’s a bone-in loin chop, with a bit of the belly and the skin still attached, roasted and finished in a deep fryer to crisp the skin.
 Besides the great food, this place is also a destination for live Latin jazz bands and flamenco dancers.
-Note: La Fonda Boricua is currently involved in a legal case for failure to pay the required spread of hours pay, which you can learn more about here.

-No, this isn’t a pet name for your significant other, unless you love deep-fried cubes of pork (or fried foods in general) as much as we do.
 This Fordham Heights institution on 116th (with a second location at 188th) is another icon.
 During the ’60s, owner Jose Coto Sr. came to New York City with his family from Cuba and opened the Puerto Rican restaurant in response to the demand from newly immigrated Puerto Ricans looking for home-cooked food.
-Even though I dabble in veganism at times, it’s places like Cuchifritos that keep me from fully committing with dishes savory pork ear stew, juicy pig’s stomach, and fried pork bell.
+Even though I dabble in veganism at times, it’s places like Cuchifritos that keep me from fully committing with dishes savory pork ear stew, juicy pig’s stomach, and fried pork belly.
 In addition to the requisite mofongo and rice and beans, get the restaurant’s namesake plate, which comes equipped with pig ear, pork tongue, banana, and blood sausage.